How to be a successful artist.

 That’s kind of cliché for sure, but it’s still a really important step, nonetheless.

 Again, art is an extremely broad discipline, just like music is.
 Music as a discipline can help us understand success as an artist, however, with the knowledge that you don’t have to be good at every single musical instrument.
 In fact, you only need to be good at one.
 Being good, or rather, great, at just one instrument is enough to create an entire career for a musician.
+That’s helps us understand defining how to be a successful artist.

 Choose your instrument, and then learn what you must do to become great with that instrument.